ML06:2023 ML Supply Chain Attacks

 ML Operations Specific: 3

-Relying on untrusted third-party code.
-Compromise of the machine learning project and potential harm to the organization.
+Relying on untrusted or insecure third-party code or software.
+Compromise of the machine learning infrastructure and potential harm to the organization.

-It is important to note that this chart is only a sample based on the scenario below only.
+It is important to note that this chart is only a sample based on the scenarios below only.
 The actual risk assessment will depend on the specific circumstances of each machine learning system.

 Example Attack Scenarios

-Scenario #1: Attack on a machine learning project in an organization
+Scenario #1: Attack on a Machine Learning project dependency

-The attacker executed the attack by modifying the code of one of the packages that the project relies on, such as NumPy or Scikit-learn.
-The attacker then uploads this modified version of the package to a public repository, such as PyPI, making it available for others to download and use.
-When the victim organization downloads and installs the package, the attacker’s malicious code is also installed and can be used to compromise the project.
+During the attack, they modify the code of one of the packages that the project relies on, such as NumPy or Scikit-learn.
+The modified version of the package is then uploaded to a public repository, such as PyPI, making it available for others to download and use.
+When the victim organization downloads and installs the package, the malicious code is also installed and can be used to compromise the project.

 This type of attack can be particularly dangerous as it can go unnoticed for a long time, since the victim may not realize that the package they are using has been compromised.
-The attacker’s malicious code could be used to steal sensitive information, modify results, or even cause the machine learning model to fail.
+The attacker’s malicious code can be used to steal sensitive information, modify results, or lead the machine learning model to return erroneous predictions.

 References